 Our mission is to make energy storage a mainstream energy resource that accelerates the adoption of renewable energy and promotes a more efficient, reliable, affordable, and secure electric power system.

-Our membership includes technology manufacturers, project developers, systems integrators, consulting firms, and other clean tech industry leaders.
+Our membership includes technology manufacturers, project developers, systems integrators, electrical contractors, software developers, profession services firms, and other clean tech industry leaders.
 We are technology and business model-neutral, and are supported solely by the contributions and coordinated activities of our members.

 CESA was founded in February 2009 and quickly established a solid track record of success:

 - CESA influenced amendments and helped garner support for AB 2514 (Energy Storage Procurement Targets) now signed into law.
 This bill will open a storage-focused rulemaking at the CPUC.

 - California legislative leaders – including Assembly Member Nancy Skinner (Chair of the Natural Resources Committee), Assembly Minority Leader Sam Blakeslee, and Senator Christine Kehoe (Chairman of the Senate Appropriations Committee), the California Public Utilities Commission (CPUC), the California Energy Commission (CEC) and the California Attorney General -- all rely on CESA as the go-to source for storage information and policy input

 - CESA influenced amendments and helped garner support for SB 412 (Self Generation Incentive Program expansion, now signed into law) which will open the way for incentive funding for more applications of storage